-Any individual registered for or auditing classes at the University; enrolled in any University program; or on University premises for any purpose related to the same regardless if the class, program or other education activity is credit earning or part of a degree or non-degree program.
-An individual is also considered a Student if they have completed the immediately preceding term and are enrolled for a subsequent term or program; or if they are representing the University between terms or programs; or, if they are not officially enrolled for a particular term, but they have a continuing relationship with the University.
+Any individual registered for or auditing classes at the University; admitted to or enrolled in any University program; or on University premises for any purpose related to the same regardless if the class, program or other education activity is credit earning or part of a degree or non-degree program.
+An individual is also considered a Student under this definition if they have completed the immediately preceding term and are enrolled for a subsequent term or program; if they are representing the University between terms or programs; or if they have previously been enrolled, but are on a leave of absence or otherwise have a continuing relationship with the University.